rmppmove-tools/readmarkable-koreader-installation-tool/README.md

 ## http://readmarkable.org

-**\*\*Attention MacOS Users: After downloading and unzipping the application file open a Terminal window and execute the following commands:**
+**\*\*ATTENTION MacOS USERS: After downloading and unzipping the application file open a Terminal window and execute the following commands:**

 **cd /Users/<your_user_name>/Downloads/readmarkable-koreader-installer-macos-arm64**

-**chmod +x readmarkable-koreader-installer-macos-arm64.app**

 **chmod +x readmarkable-koreader-installer-macos-arm64**

-**After doing that you should be able to double-click on either of those two files and the application should launch without issue.**
+**After doing that you should be able to double-click on that file and the application should launch without issue.**

 ---